Gratitude journal: Applications

-In light of the growing body of literature on the benefits of gratitude journals, many researchers have also investigated how to maximize these benefits.
+In light of the body of literature on the benefits of gratitude journals, researchers have investigated how to maximize these benefits.
 One study investigating the efficacy of a number of happiness interventions instructed participants to complete gratitude journals either once or three times per week.
 Results indicated that weekly gratitude journals led to a significant increase in happiness, but thrice-weekly gratitude journals did not.
 This study compared the gratitude intervention to a different activity in which participants completed five acts of kindness, either all in one day or spread out over the week.
 The results for this activity were remarkably similar to the results of the gratitude journals: those in the single-day condition reported a significant increase in well-being, while those who spread their acts of kindness across several days did not.
 The authors suggested that spreading out these happiness-boosting activities—gratitude or kindness—may have diminished their saliency or their novelty.
 These results suggest that a once-weekly gratitude journal is most beneficial.

 Seligman et al. examined the effects of a similar intervention over a longer period of time.
 Participants were instructed to write down “three good things” that happened at the end of each day, in addition to a causal explanation for each good thing.
 After completing this activity every day for a week, participants began to report more happiness and less depression after one month, an effect that remained at three- and six-month follow-ups.
 The beneficial effects of the “three good things” exercise lasted longer than effects of other week-long interventions (writing about yourself at your best, identifying signature strengths, and delivering a letter of gratitude) and results suggest that gratitude journals may have a greater long-term impact than other happiness interventions.
 However, the long-term benefits of weekly versus daily gratitude journaling remains unclear.